rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/Code_Documentation.md

 Relative Wealth Index ("rwi") as one of the new features includes some NaN values for some grid cells.
 Therefore, after importing the input data into a data frame we decide to fill those rows with the mean value of "rwi".

 Due to the replacement of the building with houses, some values in the target dataset have exceeded 100.
-To ensure that all values fall within the range of 0 to 100, we have set those numbers to a maximum of 100.
+To ensure that all values fall within the range of 0 to 100, we have set those numbers to the maximum number which is 100.